danwing/cidfi/draft-wing-cidfi.md

 CID:
 : QUIC Connection Identifier.
-Unless short or long are called out explicitly, this term covers both the value of the long header (Section 17.2 of {{!RFC9300}}) Connection ID and the length and value of the short header Connection ID (Section 17.3 of {{RFC9300}}).
+Unless short or long are called out explicitly, this term covers both the value of the long header ({{Section 17.2 of !RFC9300}}) Connection ID and the length and value of the short header Connection ID ({{Section 17.3 of RFC9300}}).

-side channel:
+Side channel:
-: communication between network element and server, or network element and client, which occurs within the same 5-tuple as the (primary) QUIC channel between client and server.
+: a communication between a network element and a server, or a network element and a client.
+The side channel between a netwrok element and a server occurs within the same UDP 4-tuple as the (primary) QUIC connection between client and server.

 # Design Goals

 Privacy:
 : Only disclose packet importance to necessary network elements.
-The importance of a packet is signaled by its QUIC CID and the mapping of a CID to its importance is communicated over an encrypted channel between the sender and the network element.
+The importance of a packet is signaled by its QUIC CIDs and the mapping of a CID to its importance is communicated over an encrypted channel between the sender and the network element.

 Integrity:
-: The QUIC CID is integrity protected by QUIC itself, and cannot be modified by on-path network elements.
+: The QUIC CIDs are integrity protected by QUIC itself, and cannot be modified by on-path network elements.

 Internet Survival:
-: Considering DSCP has poor survival rate across the Internet {{pathologies}} and each network has its own DSCP definition, the protocol described in this document allows signaling a mapping from QUIC CID to a specific DSCP code point.
-The network element can use this mapping to inform its traditional DSCP packet handling with higher confidence of the sender's DSCP intent.
+: Considering DSCP has poor survival rate across the Internet {{pathologies}} and each network has its own DSCP finition, the protocol described in this document allows senders to signal a mapping from QUIC CIDs to a specific DSCP value.
+Network elements can use this mapping to inform its conventional DSCP packet handling with higher confidence of the sender's DSCP intent.

 Side-Channel to Same Server:
 : The side-channel communcation is time-sensitive and needs to reach the same server.
-A design using the same 5-tuple for the side-channel as for the primary client-server channel provides best chance to reach the same server through load balancers.
+A design using the same UDP 4-tuple for the side-channel as for the primary client-server QUIC channel provides best chance to reach the same server.
+See also {{load-balancers}}.

 Client Authorization:
 : The client needs to authorize network participation in CIDFI.

-# Network Preparation: DNS SVCB records
+# Network Preparation: DNS SVCB Records

 The local network is configured to respond to DNS SVCB
 {{!I-D.ietf-dnsop-svcb-https}} queries for _cidfi.cidfi.arpa with the